njwongzhe/ngjaaweiutm/Y1S2/Advanced Programming Project (Ver 10)/README.md

 foods.csv            | Store the menu items of main categories Food. orders.csv           | Store the paid & unpaid orders. staff.csv            | Store the Username & Password of staff.
-*** The system will show error during execution if the file is not exist.
+*** The system will show error during execution if the file does not exist.
-    Please restart the system and the file and folder will automatically generate.
+    Please restart the system in this case, so the file and folder will automatically be generated.

 <Source Code>
-*** Please ensure the following source code is exist in the folder :
+*** Please ensure the following source codes exist in the folder :
 Admin.java            |
 AdminMenu.java        |
 CategoryManager.java  |
+ColourManager.java    |
 Combo.java            |
 Customer.java         |
 CustomerMenu.java     |